advayc/advayc/README.md

 Hey, I'm Advay! 👋

-I'm a 15 year old developer from Toronto who has a intrest in web development, arduino and competitive programming.
-Currently I'm interested in c++, javascript, typescript, tailwind css and python.
+I'm a programmer in high school who has a intrest in web development, arduino and competitive programming.
+Currently I'm interested in c++, typescript, and python.

 <!---
 advay-c/advay-c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.